Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 171 trips per day across all routes, which translates to approximately fifty-nine weekly trips per individual stop.
+Residents enjoy excellent accessibility to transport services, with an average distance of 131 metres from their homes to the nearest stop.
+On average, there are 187 trips per day across all routes, translating to approximately 48 weekly trips per individual stop.

 Frequently Asked Questions - Transport